victoriadrake/victoriadrake.github.io/content/archive/20190819-automate-ubuntu-set-up/index.md

 The `.bashrc` file is a list of commands executed at startup by interactive, non-login shells.
 [Interactive vs non-interactive shells](https://www.tldp.org/LDP/abs/html/intandnonint.html) can be a little confusing, but aren't necessary for us to worry about here.
 For our purposes, any time you open a new terminal, see a prompt, and can type commands into it, your `.bashrc` was executed.

 Lines in this file can help improve your workflow by creating aliases that reduce keystrokes, or by displaying a helpful prompt with useful information.
-It can even run user-created programs, like [Eddie](https://github.com/victoriadrake/eddie-terminal).
+It can even run user-created programs.
 For more ideas, you can have a look at [my `.bashrc` file on GitHub](https://github.com/victoriadrake/dotfiles/blob/ubuntu-19.10/.bashrc).

 ### `.vimrc`